ABOUT THE EMPIRE BASEBALL LEAGUE

 The Empire League is NOT affiliated with any other Professional baseball organization in America, or the Pro Baseball federation.
-This Program is an independent showcase opportunity for a player to pursue a Pro baseball career at their own risk.
+This Program is an independent showcase opportunity for a player to pursue a Professional baseball career at their own risk.
 Players do not earn an established salary as this is not an employment opportunity.

 EMPIRE PRO SHOWCASE CAMP AND LEAGUE SPRING TRAINING INFORMATION

 Only players accepted online are allowed into camp, to register for acceptance, fill out the form below.
 All players attending Empire spring training and Pro Baseball Showcase camp for a chance to make an Empire League Roster or be scouted to any of the Pro Leagues in attendance, are responsible for paying and covering their camp expenses.
 The League is NOT responsible for any of the following: Transportation to and from camp site or team sites, meals, and any personal expense at any time of the season.
 There is NO compensation for Spring Training, as Spring Training is simply a week long Indy Ball showcase and tryout camp opportunity to be sent to a pro league or make one of the teams in the Empire League.
 Only the players that attend Empire League Camp tryouts are eligible for Empire League Playing opportunity.
-Due to League fair play restrictions, no players are signed to team contracts from winter leagues, or outside showcase organizations, unless confirmed as an Empire League event.
+Due to League fair play restrictions, no players are signed to team contracts from other winter leagues, or outside showcase organizations, unless confirmed as an Empire League event.
 Rosters will be made following spring training.
 No Pre-season guaranteed contracts or roster spots are filled.

 EMPIRE LEAGUE REGULAR SEASON

-The Empire League plays an approximate 50 to 65 game schedule for the season.
-Players will have the opportunity to show they belong on a Professional baseball field while playing for one of the six teams in the Empire League.
-(Game Schedule will be modified for 2020)
+The Empire League plays an approximate 50 to 60 game schedule for the season.
+Players will have the opportunity to show they belong on a Professional baseball field while playing for one of the teams in the Empire League.

 EMPIRE LEAGUE POSTSEASON